blinkbitcoin/blink-for-woocommerce/docs/testing.md

 $this->assertSame(1, $this->http->requestCount());
 $this->assertSame(SettlementStatus::Unknown, $reentrant->status);
 ```

+**The PHP-to-JavaScript contract.** `PayPageContractTest` renders a real pay page,
+asserts the payload keys and DOM ids against explicit lists, and writes both to
+`tests/fixtures/pay-page/`.
+The Vitest suite loads that fixture rather than a
+hand-written copy, which had already drifted.
+Regenerate with
+`BLINK_UPDATE_FIXTURES=1`.

+This is what catches a payload key being renamed on one side only — a change
+that previously left all 620 tests green while breaking every real pay page.

 **Background settlement.** Integration tests fire the scheduler's hook directly
 with `do_action(SettlementScheduler::HOOK, $orderId)`, which is what Action